-Ms. Johnson was recently recognized by the Daily Journal as one of the top 25 corporate transaction attorneys on the publication's annual list of the "Top 100 Women Lawyers."
-She is a member of the Corporate Governance Roundtable at the Rock Center for Corporate Governance at Stanford University.
+Ms. Johnson has been recognized by the Daily Journal as one of the top 25 corporate transaction attorneys on the publication's annual list of the "Top 100 Women Lawyers."

 Ms. Johnson practiced in London for several years before returning to the United States.
 Ms. Johnson was a member of the Stanford Law Review.